 Virtual, hybrid and in-person events and recovery meetings

 Below you can find events and meetings hosted by Recovery Centers of America to help you and your family cope with challenging times.
-These events can cover gratitude in difficult times, recovery in relationships, and more, as well as alumni recovery meetings, virtual recovery yoga, and discovering your emotions.
+These events can cover gratitude in difficult times, recovery in relationships, and more, as well as alumni recovery meetings, and discovering your emotions.